j u l i e c l e n d e n e n s i m p s o n

 BFA - Textile Design, 1991

-I am a lifelong swimmer and the love of water is a source of inspiration, along with botanical details, succulents, colors from nature and all things patterned, including vintage handkerchiefs, quilts, woven tapestries and rugs.
-I have lived on the West Coast for most of my life and currently reside in Olympia Washington.
+I am a lifelong swimmer and the love of water is a source of inspiration.
+Botanical details, succulents and all things patterned, including vintage handkerchiefs, quilts, woven tapestries and rugs are sources of inspiration.
+I have lived on the West Coast for most of my life, and I am a proud mom of 2 awesome humans and currently reside in Olympia Washington.